Inside: Make a simple icicle winter craft and activity for kids to keep them entertained indoors. An easy idea for letter of the week “I”.

 But with the cold winter keeping us indoors more and more these days, I thought I would give him the chance to dump as much glitter as he desires with a fun icicle craft.

 We had so much fun exploring snow with our winter sensory bin, that I figured it was only fitting to continue the pattern.
+If you have a child around the same age, or one that is looking to do a craft inspired by Frozen, this one is an easy one to try!

 This post contains affiliate links.